eteptech/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6. Write a function that changes all lowercase letters of a string to uppercase.
 7. Write a function that capitalizes all words of a string.
 8. Write a function that encodes a string into 1337.
+9. Write a function that encodes a string using rot13.